What Does a Cardiovascular Technician Do?

-Cardiovascular technologists and technicians ensure that a patient’s most important organ — the heart — is functioning correctly.
-They operate special imaging equipment to create images or conduct tests to diagnose heart and blood vessel problems.
+Cardiovascular technicians ensure that a patient’s most important organ — the heart — is functioning correctly.
+They operate special imaging equipment to create images and conduct tests to diagnose and treat heart disease and blood vessel problems.

 Cardiovascular techs may also administer stress tests to check heart functioning during exercise, or apply Holter monitors, which monitor heart rate for several hours or for several days.